Xetibo/ReSet-Doc/sections/appendix/time_report.typ

     )],
 )

-#subsubsection("Sprint 6: Preparation for Midpoint UI Testing")
+#subsubsection("Sprint 6: Preparation for Mock UI Testing")
-This week we tried to get as much UI done as possible, in preparation for the Midpoint UI Test next week.
+This week we tried to get as much UI done as possible, in preparation for the Mock UI Test next week.
 In the daemon, we started working on the Audio settings.
 #align(
   center, [#figure(